 At the Oklahoma State Medical Association, we’re advocating for physicians and patients, each and every day.

-Claim denials, prior authorization and unnecessary regulations are increasing costs, tying up precious health resources and keeping Oklahomans from getting the care they desperately need.
+Claim denials, prior authorization and unnecessary regulations are increasing costs, tying up precious health resources and keeping Oklahomans like Lacy from getting the care they desperately need.
 Patients deserve better.

 Health insurance issues affect six in 10 U.S. patients.